simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-small-business-from-phishing-scams/index.en.md

 ### Common Targets of Phishing Scams

-Phishing scams can target a wide range of individuals and organizations, with cybercriminals constantly adapting their tactics to exploit vulnerabilities.
+Phishing scams can target many individuals and organizations, with cybercriminals constantly adapting their tactics to exploit vulnerabilities.
 Small businesses are particularly vulnerable to phishing attacks due to limited resources and a lack of robust cybersecurity measures.
 It is crucial for small business owners and employees to be aware of the common targets of phishing scams and take proactive steps to protect themselves.

 **1\.
 Employees**: Phishing attacks often target employees of small businesses, as they can be seen as the weakest link in the security chain.
 Cybercriminals may impersonate company executives or IT personnel to trick employees into revealing sensitive information or downloading malicious attachments.